sebranly/ctr-ocr/doc/guide/en/FAQ.md

 Crash Team Results is available at https://www.crashteamresults.com

+## Why this name?

+Crash Team Results is based on Crash Team Racing: Nitro-Fueled video game.
+I wanted to have the same words/sounds as much as possible, as Crash Team Ranking website did.

 ## What is this website?

 This website allows you to upload several screenshots from an event of several online races for the video game called Crash Team Racing: Nitro-Fueled.
 With some configuration done beforehand, the website will then analyze your screenshots and automatically create the Lorenzi markdown for the event.